An Information-Theoretic Approach for Detecting Edits in AI-Generated Text

-Tokens appearing later on in the sentence tend to be more reliably predicted than tokens at the beginning, a phenomenon observed in \cite{shannon1951prediction}.
-Consequently, the average perplexity tends to be smaller for longer sentences; this is illustrated in Figure~\ref{fig:refinements}.
-Consequently, we can attain better sensitivity of the perplexity test by comparing the LPPT of the $i$-th sentence $S_i$ to the distribution of LPPT of sentences produced by $\Pglm$ with the same length as $S_i$.
+Tokens appearing later in the sentence tend to be more reliably predicted than tokens at the beginning, a phenomenon observed in \citep{shannon1951prediction}.
+It follows that the average log-perplexity tends to be smaller for longer sentences, as illustrated in Figure~\ref{fig:refinements}.
+We can therefore attain better sensitivity of the perplexity test by comparing the LPPT of the $i$-th sentence $S_i$ to the distribution of LPPT of sentences produced by $\Pglm$ with the same length as $S_i$.
 Formally, this means replacing the test \eqref{eq:P-value} with

 and thus the survival function $\bar{F}_{\Plm,\Pglm}$ in Algorithm~\ref{alg:1} receives two parameters: the LPPT of $S_i$ and its number of tokens $|S_i|$.
 In practice, we estimate $\bar{F}_{\Plm,\Pglm}$ for every possible number of tokens.
-The error bars in Figure~\ref{fig:refinements} indicate the error in this estimation in the dataset \texttt{Wikipedia Introductions} \cite{aaditya_bhat_2023}, which appears to be small.
 When the number of data points for calibration is somewhat scarce, a curve-fitting estimate is useful since $\bar{F}_{\Plm,\Pglm}$ appears to vary smoothly with the number of tokens.

-Another related factor that may affect the perplexity is the sentence's location within the document.
+Another factor affecting the perplexity is the sentence's location within the document.
 For example, the first sentence in every paragraph appears to have higher perplexity than subsequent sentences.
 We leave the adjustment of our method to this factor as future work.